Media Relations Guidelines

 - Op-Ed positioning and placement: Our office has experience placing op-ed articles in national and local news outlets and we offer services to help faculty members, students and other members of the community write and place their articles.

-- Emergency PR services when necessary: the Media Relations Team will lead you through best practices and coaching for handling possible negative situations.
-Please proactively contact Marta Rosa the moment a possible situation arises to allow us to put a response plan into action quickly.
+- Emergency PR services when necessary: Media Relations will lead you through best practices and coaching for handling possible negative situations.

 - Media coaching (as needed) - guidance on best practices and preparation for interviews.